GeoTransUCSB/WebsiteMaterial/README.md

 - [Box](https://ucsb.app.box.com/) for cloud storage: We use Box to store and share digital products including papers, code and data.
 You can acess Box with your UCSB credential.

 - [Overleaf](https://www.overleaf.com/): Overleaf is an online LaTeX editor we use to write papers together.
 If you haven't used LaTex before, you may find tutorials online easily.
-You will need your UCSB credential to register an account.
-Only the PI can request a <a href="https://docs.google.com/forms/u/1/d/e/1FAIpQLSfuuV4gZ-Bb1QPA02of398l1_1Wy6ZRhNBW90JnQ10TBQbmBA/viewform" target="_blank">professional account</a> for the lab graduate students free of charge.
+    - You will need your UCSB credential to register an account on overleaf.
+    - Professional account: Only the PI can request a <a href="https://docs.google.com/forms/u/1/d/e/1FAIpQLSfuuV4gZ-Bb1QPA02of398l1_1Wy6ZRhNBW90JnQ10TBQbmBA/viewform" target="_blank">professional account</a> for the lab graduate students free of charge.
 A professional account will allow you to track changes when collaborating on projects and unlimited historical version access.
+    - Link to your local reference managers: You can link Mendeley or Zotero on your personal computer to your overleaf account.
+See the instruction [here](https://www.overleaf.com/learn/how-to/How_to_link_your_Overleaf_account_to_Mendeley_and_Zotero).

 - Publishing your research: Gradute students can apply [UCSB Open Access Publishing Fund](https://www.library.ucsb.edu/ucsb-open-access-publishing-fund) to cover the publication fee to make your research open access.